 A wolf in sheep’s clothing

-Sequential’s Pro-One is NOT a simple synthesizer with just nice VCOs and a great filter.
-It is NOT one single voice of a Prophet-5!
+The Pro-One is NOT a simple synthesizer with just nice VCOs and a great filter.
+And it is NOT one single voice of a Prophet-5.
 That rumour seems to be very, very insistent but when listening to each instrument’s power you’ll recognize it’s not true, not at all.

 Further, the Pro-One won’t build up another battle line between ARP-enthusiasts on the one side and MOOG-admirers on the other side.
 It is not a dominating instrument and seems to be camouflaged with some really weak hardware components.